Did John Wilkes Booth escape?

 This is one of the main reasons why doubts about Booth's death still exist.

-The fact is, one photo was taken.
+The fact is, one photo of John Wilkes Booth's body was taken.

 Secretary of War Edwin Stanton, ordered that only one photograph would

 Stanton was adamant that Booth not become a martyr to Southern sympathizers.